liam-powers/deno-rivals2-elobot/README.md

 ### Getting up and running

-- For the bot, cd into `/bot` and run `deno run -A --env-file=../.env --watch main.ts`.
+- For the bot, run the start task in the root dir (`deno task start`)
+- For re-registering commands (i.e. adding a new one, modifying parameters), the `deploy` task is defined.

 ### Why Deno?